Dandd6541/RE-listings-/README.md

 # RE-Listings

 RE-Lisitngs is an application built to help users List a new Real Estate Property.
 This app allows a user to add a Listing with a description on the Listing which was added.
-Lastly, as many people
+Lastly, it's purpose is also to help Realtors and potential home buyers keep track of their listings.

 ## :camera_flash: Screenshots